bazelbuild/starlark/spec.md

 If it is an iterable, it must provide a sequence of pairs (or other iterables of length 2), each of which is treated as a key/value pair to be inserted into D.

-For each `name=value` argument present, the name is converted to a string and used as the key for an insertion into D, with its corresponding value being `value`.
+Then, for each `name=value` argument present, an entry with key `name` and value `value` is inserted into D.

+All insertions overwrite any previous entries having the same key.

 `update` fails if the dictionary is frozen or has active iterators.